 In this chapter, we extend previous work from chapter 6 and probe into the potential of incorporating scene observation from sensory data into our generative model for motion planning.
 This empowers our model to generalise to unseen scenes in the real world.
 We illustrate its ability to handle both open and closed-loop planning, especially useful in adapting to dynamic constraints.
 Moreover, a constraint on the orientation of the end-effector is integrated to our model and demonstrated in reaching pre-grasp poses.
 Overall, our approach achieves better planning time and commensurate success rate to established sampling-based planners in both simulated environment and real world.
-This work has been submitted to IEEE International Conference on Robotics and Automation (ICRA) 2023 as:
+This work is published as:

-Jun Yamada^{}, Chia-Man Hung^{}, Jack Collins, Ioannis Havoutis, Ingmar Posner.
+Jun Yamada, Chia-Man Hung, Jack Collins, Ioannis Havoutis, Ingmar Posner.
 "Leveraging Scene Embeddings for Gradient-Based Motion Planning in Latent Space".
-Under review at: IEEE International Conference on Robotics and Automation (ICRA).
+In: IEEE International Conference on Robotics and Automation (ICRA).
 June 2023.
-Equal contribution.
+Equal contribution. (© 2023 IEEE.
+Reprinted, with permission, from [100].)